OriginProtocol/origin-website/README.md

 We use [Flask Migrate](https://flask-migrate.readthedocs.io/en/latest/) to handle database revisions.
 If you make changes to the database, use `flask db migrate` to generate the required migration file and then `flask db upgrade` to implement and test your changes on your local database before committing.

-## Recaptcha

-To enable recaptcha, add the following environment variables to `.env`

-    RECAPTCHA_SITE_KEY = "<YOUR SITE KEY>"
-    RECAPTCHA_SECRET_KEY = "<YOUR SECRET KEY>"

-You can get Recaptcha keys here: https://www.google.com/recaptcha/admin

 ## Heroku Deploy

 To deploy a development copy of the site on Heroku, just choose which branch you would like to use and follow the instructions: